-SPARQ has partnered with Ti-Lane to bring you a complete cabling solution that makes installing the SPARQ microinverters snap.
+SPARQ has introduced a complete cabling solution that makes installing the SPARQ microinverters snap.
 This mature and robust solution ensures an easy and cost-effective deployment of your SPARQ system.
 These cables come with the AC connector ready to be plugged into the SPARQ microinverter.